anazariz/teampsd/resources/design/SQL_and_R/readme.md

  **Where:** Where is this prototype on **GitHub**? prototype files are located in this folder and the steps to be followed are enumerated in the file names as follows:

-Please note that some steps can be skipped within the VA envionment, with access to VA database.
+Please note that some steps can be skipped within the VA envionment, with access to VA databases.

 |step  |can skip?  |
 |--|--|